Blog

 4. MercuryGate: Multimodal Depth and 3PL Configurability

 MercuryGate's native multimodal support across parcel, LTL, truckload, air, ocean, rail, and intermodal on a single platform is its primary differentiator.
 Its network modeling capabilities are particularly strong for 3PLs managing complex, multi-leg freight flows.
-Most TMS platforms handle two or three modes well.
+Most SAP TMS integrations handle two or three modes well.
 MercuryGate handles all of them.

 For SAP environments, the integration is API-based and requires project work to implement.
 The configurability that makes it powerful also makes it complex.
 Expect a longer implementation and more ongoing administration than lighter-weight alternatives.